sadeenabukhadra/sadeenabukhadra/README.md

 # Hi 🤖👋
-I'm Sadeen Abu-Khadra, a Data Science & Artificial Intelligence Engneer from Jordan.
+I'm Sadeen Abu-Khadra, a Data Science & Artificial Intelligence student from Jordan.

-I’m interested in understanding how systems work — especially how data, logic, and code connect together to form working solutions.

-I learn by building projects, testing them, and improving them step by step.

-## Interests
+I’m not just learning AI as concepts — I’m trying to understand how systems actually *work in real life*: how data flows, how logic connects, and how everything comes together to produce behavior.

+Most of what I know comes from building things, breaking them, then rebuilding them in a better way.

+---

+#  What I’m into

 - Artificial Intelligence & Machine Learning
-- Data Science
+- Data Science & real-world analytics
 - Large Language Models (LLMs) & RAG systems
-- System design and software thinking
+- System design & software thinking
-- Building real-world AI projects
+- Building complete AI projects (not just notebooks)

-## Current focus
+---

+#  Where I am now

-- Final-year AI & Data Science student at Yarmouk University
+- 🎓 Final-year AI & Data Science student at Yarmouk University
-- Core student at 42 Irbid (problem solving & system thinking)
+- 💻 Core student at 42 Irbid (problem solving & systems thinking)
-- Working on AI/ML projects and practical applications
+- Working on real AI/ML projects

-## Goal
+-  Exploring how LLMs can be used in practical systems

+---

+# What I’m aiming for

-To become an AI engineer who builds useful and practical systems in real environments.
+To build AI systems that don’t just work in theory, but actually make sense and can be used in real environments.

+---

+# ⭐ One line I follow

+Understanding the system is more important than memorizing its parts.